Henry Bodrugan

-Sir Henry de Bodrugan (c.1263–1308) was a Cornish landowner, knight and politician.
+Sir Henry de Bodrugan (c.
+1263–1308) was a landowner, knight and politician from Cornwall.

 Family

 Bodrugan was the son and heir of Sir Roger de Bodrugan (d.
-1277) by Isolda de Pyn, (d.1311), daughter of Symon de Pyn and later the wife of Sir Henry de Pomeroy (d.
+1277) by Isolda de Pyn, (d.
+1311), daughter of Symon de Pyn and later the wife of Sir Henry de Pomeroy (d.
 1281), and Sir Walter de Aylesbury.
 Isolda's great uncle was the Seneschal and High Sheriff of Cornwall, Sir Stephen Haym, one of the founding canons of Glasney College.

 When his father died Henry was still under aged and his wardship went to Sir William de Alneto.
 On 19 May 1277 Henry's wardship was purchased by his uncle, William Bodrugan, later Provost of Glasney, and Archdeacon of Cornwall.
 Henry became the heir of both his uncle, William, and his great uncle, Reginald.

-In 1287 he married Sybil de Mandeville (29 September 1264–c.1307) daughter of an unknown Mandeville and his wife Alice Giffard.
+In 1287 he married Sybil de Mandeville (29 September 1264–c.
+1307) daughter of an unknown Mandeville and his wife Alice Giffard.
 Sybil's grandparents were Hugh Giffard and Sibyl, daughter and co-heiress of Walter de Cormeilles.
 From 1239 until his death in 1246 Hugh was responsible for raising the young prince, later King, Edward I. Sybil's maternal uncles were the Lord Chancellors of England, Walter Giffard, Archbishop of York, and Godfrey Giffard, Bishop of Worcester.
 Her aunt Mabel was the Abbess of Shaftesbury Abbey.
 Sybil was the widow of Peter le Poer (d.
 4 April 1283), likely related to Eustace le Poer who, together with Thomas de Mandeville, brought an army from Ireland to Scotland to fight for Edward I of England.
 Sybil was lady of the Queen's chamber to Eleanor of Castile and her children were still with the Queen's children in 1289–90.
 She was buried in Glasney College and her son Sir Otto paid for the Bodrugan Chantry to be built there in his parents' honour.

 Henry and Sybil had two children: